 Arrested?
 Call an attorney…

-For a FREE consultation with our Las Vegas criminal defense attorneys, call us.
+For a consultation with our Las Vegas criminal defense attorneys, call us.
 We may be able to get the DUI charge knocked down to a lesser charge or dismissed completely without a trial.

-For information on diabetes as a California DUI defense, see our article on diabetes as a California DUI defense.
+In California?
+See our article on diabetes as a California DUI defense.

 2 American Diabetes Association, Hyperglycemia (High blood glucose); Alice and Fred Ottoboni, Ketosis, Ketone Bodies, and Ketoacidosis: Modern Nutritional Diseases, 2nd Edition, Chapter 8 (Lipids), February 20th, 2013.